syndesisio/syndesis/.github/ISSUE_TEMPLATE/user-interface.md

 ## Request and Response Data
 <!--
-Many issues involve both the UI and it's backend, if possible capture relevant request and response data JSON messages and include it here.
+Many issues involve both the UI and its backend, if possible capture relevant request and response data JSON messages and include it here.
 Request and response data can be gathered from your browser's developer tools on the 'Network' tab.
  + As you reproduce the issue, take note of any network requests that are made.
  + Requests that result in an error will be highlighted red.